MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 Users are now able to view protected files as expected in the following scenarios:

 - When protected files are shared with users who don’t have an AIP policy configured, such as external users.
-This issue had occurred only with the [AIP Viewer app](clientv2-view-use-files.md).
+This issue occurred only with the [AIP Viewer app](clientv2-view-use-files.md).

 - When content with a scoped label is shared with users or groups not included in the label's scope.
 This issue had occurred both with the [AIP Viewer app](clientv2-view-use-files.md) and when viewing or classifying the shared content via the [File Explorer](clientv2-classify-protect.md#use-the-file-explorer-to-classify-and-protect-files).